RippleBench: Capturing Ripple Effects Using Existing Knowledge Repositories: Experiments

-\textbf{Ripple Effects across Methods.} Figure~\ref{fig:ripple-effect-main} compares accuracy on RippleBench-Bio across semantic distances for the base Llama3 model and several unlearning methods.
-As expected, the base model maintains consistently high accuracy across the full distance spectrum.
-All unlearning methods, by contrast, show pronounced accuracy reductions at distance~1 (the directly unlearned topics), reflecting successful suppression of targeted knowledge.
-The magnitude of this drop varies: methods such as GRADDIFF and TAR reduce performance by more than 25\% relative to baseline, whereas others (e.g., RMU-LAT, RR, PBJ) show more moderate effects.
+Figure~\ref{fig:ripple-effect-main} shows accuracy on \texttt{RippleBench-WMDP-Bio} as a function of cosine-similarity distance from the unlearned target, for the base Llama3 model and each unlearning method.
+The base model maintains consistently high accuracy across the full distance spectrum.
+Every unlearning method, by contrast, shows a pronounced drop in accuracy near the unlearned target, reflecting successful unlearning.
+And then for nearly all unlearning methods, accuracy recovers with distance.

-Beyond the immediate targets, accuracy generally recovers with increasing distance, though residual degradation remains visible even past distance~50.
-In relative terms, methods like RMU-LAT and RR appear to balance forgetting with less collateral impact, while approaches such as GRADDIFF and TAR emphasize stronger forgetting at the cost of wider ripple effects.
+Different unlearning methods have different ripple effect profiles.
+The specific kind of fine-grained analysis is what the standard forget/retain framing cannot surface: prior reports score these same methods against MMLU and report only minimal utility loss \citep{che2025model}.

+We observe a sharp gap between performance on the original WMDP-Bio questions and on their immediate RippleBench neighbors.
+Unlearning is narrowly localized to the exact WMDP items rather than to the surrounding concepts: even questions that probe the same underlying topic but use different surface forms see substantially less degradation.
+This pattern is consistent with current methods suppressing surface phrasings rather than reshaping the conceptual representations that generate them, and it has a practical consequence: an evaluator looking only at the WMDP score may believe a model has unlearned a concept when in fact it has only unlearned the exact items used during training.
+Appendix~\ref{app:bomb-next-door} gives a starred version of the main figure overlaying the WMDP score and a quantitative breakdown of the gap.

-Across all unlearning methods, the checkpoint progression plots exhibit broadly similar curve shapes.
-In particular, we observe consistent drops and rises in accuracy at the same points along the semantic distance axis.
-This pattern is not unexpected: since all methods share the same underlying base model and are evaluated on the same dataset, the fluctuations in accuracy reflect properties of the evaluation set itself (i.e., the same distribution of questions) rather than differences introduced by the unlearning procedure.
-The main distinctions between methods therefore lie not in the qualitative shape of the curves, but in their overall level of accuracy and the extent to which unlearning shifts performance relative to the baseline.
+A note on interpreting the figures: across all methods we observe small fluctuations at the same points along the distance axis.
+Because every method is evaluated on the same ripple effect dataset, these fluctuations reflect properties of the evaluation set rather than differences introduced by unlearning.
+The meaningful distinctions between methods lie in their overall accuracy levels and their deviation from baseline, not in the qualitative shape of the curves.